SEMICeu/SDK-Solid/README.md

 The SDK is a framework written in TypeScript that includes functions to connect with a Solid pod and identity providers.

-The user has to perform the following two functions to be able to manage data:
+The user has to perform the following two functions in order to manage data:

 - compress a patch document (generating instructions for the identity provider to sign the user in as well as communicate what type of access rights will be needed by the application)
 - exchange a code for an identity provider

 From this point on, the user is signed in and he is allowed to: